 In addition to the above, I have contributed a chapter on using macros for controlling events, in Pearson’s ICT for Life Book Series.

-I have also self-published the following books:
+I have also self-published the following books (bold type indicates recently published):

 - A Practical Guide to Display.